iamdipankarj/SnakeJS/README.md

 # SnakeJS
-The classic game of Snake written in JavaScript.
+The classic popular arcade game of Snake written in JavaScript.